K-Schubert/speech-emotion-recognition/README.md

-# SER for Visium SA
+# SER
-Speech Emotion Recognition recruitment test for Visium SA.
+Speech Emotion Recognition on the Emo-DB dataset.

 ## Project Description
 Using audio speech data, build a model that can classify audio samples into different emotions and deploy it using Flask and Docker.
 For more details about the data, see the ipython notebook.